douglas-george/timberhearth/storybook/story.md

 Jessica’s parents had pressed 250 coalmarks into her palm that morning.

-“Spend it wisely,” her mother had said.
+”Spend it wisely,” her mother had said.
 “But not too wisely.
 Life needs a little sweetness.”

 Gabriel’s family had given him 65 coalmarks, tied neatly in a cloth bundle.

-“Don’t blow it all on twine and clock parts,” his father had warned, though there was a twinkle in his eye.
+”Don’t blow it all on twine and clock parts,” his father had warned, though there was a twinkle in his eye.

 Then came the first voice—low, deep, and resonant.

-“Elaina Willowglen.”
+“Elaina Tussle.”

 The sound seemed to rise not from the mayor’s lips but from the very stones of the clock tower itself.
 It carried across the square like a breeze through autumn leaves.